gaycodegal/craiyon-low-vram-easy/README.md

 python3 run-mega-low-vram.py --prompt "frog under a bridge" --prompt "frog on a mushroom" -n 2 python3 run-mega-low-vram.py --prompt "the Eiffel tower landing on the moon"

+### Filenames

+The script will name files {n}-{uuid4}.png.
+I inserted a uuid4 so that multiple runs of this script won't overwrite previous runs.
+This code takes a while to run, so like losing work is really bad.
+I haven't coded in anything to recover intermediary states if it crashes before it can use vqgan to decode the images, but theoretically you could pickle the memory and write that to disk so you can recover any work lost.
+N is a number from 1->N for the number of images produced

 ## Install
 ### Download Models
 download to separate folders with files properly named